Andy Muschietti: From Indie Horror to Breaking Box Offices with IT

 The welcoming of evil is like a trap that we must free ourselves only through dreams.
 The power of imagination is beyond this world.
 The movie and the novel expand our ability to imagine and anticipate actions.

-If you like Andy Muschietti: From Indie Horror to Breaking Box Offices with IT,
+If you liked Andy Muschietti: From Indie Horror to Breaking Box Offices with IT:

 I welcome thoughts and remarks on ANY of the content above in the comments section below…

 Podcast: Bulletproof Screenwriting® Podcast